davidscholberg/tmux-cluster/README.md

                         This option conflicts with passing CLUSTERNAME.
                         The name used for the cluster must not exist in the clusters config.
+    -x EXCLUDES     Space-separated list of hosts to exclude from cluster.
+                        The hosts in EXCLUDES will not be connected to.
 ```

 tmux-cluster will look for your clusterssh clusters config at `$HOME/.clusterssh/clusters`.
 See the [configuration](#configuration) section for more info on the configuration syntax.